 2.1.
 Architectural Marvels: Crafting the Blueprint

 Architectural design is the cornerstone of any hotel construction project.
-The hotel construction costs are significantly influenced by the Intricacies of the blueprint.
+The intricacies of the blueprint significantly influence the hotel construction costs.
 The average construction per square can vary depending on the luxury guest house meant to be created.

 2.2.
 Interior Splendor: Designing for Guest Comfort

-It is important to consider not only construction costs but also associated costs like property amenities, construction materials, and project management to stay within budget while you want to deliver a comfortable space for guests.
+To stay within budget, it is essential to consider not only construction costs but also associated costs like property amenities, construction materials, and project management.
+At the same time, you want to deliver a comfortable space for guests.

 2.3.
 Sustainability Matters: Eco-Friendly Hotel Design

 Hotel builders need to consider factors like construction material choices and national average ranges for green building expenses.
-The average designer for your hotel will cost you between $5000 to $50,000, depending on the region you are living in.
+The average designer for your hotel will cost you between $5000 to $50,000, and it depends on your choice of designer (high-end or low-end).

 3. The Construction Process